serpapi/serpapi-ruby/README.md

   - Client refers to SerpApi:Client.
   - SerpApi.com is the backend REST service.
   - Engine like Google, Baidu, Bing and more...

+The SerpApi.com service (backend)
+ - executes a scalable search on `engine: "google"` using the search query: `q: "coffee"`.
+ - parses the messy HTML responses from Google on the backend.
+ - returns a standardized JSON response.
+The class SerpApi::Client (client side / ruby):
+ - Format the request to SerpApi.com server.
+ - Execute HTTP Get request.
+ - Parse JSON into Ruby Hash using standard JSON library.
+Et voila...

 ## Continuous integration
 We love true open source, continuous integration and Test Drive Development (TDD).